-This table shows the current span capabilities of the "Press Brake Tub Girders".
-Based on a 2022 steel estimate of \$2.50/pound the per costs will vary from \$242 to \$277 per linear foot depending on girder type (U12 to U33).
+The table below shows the current span capabilities of the "Press Brake Tub Girders".
+Based on a 2022 steel estimate of \$2.50/pound the girder costs will vary from \$242 to \$477 per linear foot depending on girder type (U12 to U33).
 Actual cost estimates should reflect unit costs based on specific project constraints and current market conditions.
 In general, these tub girders are considered compact sections unless skew is involved.
 Additional design will be required.